 A key element of our stakeholder consultation in 2011 was an intensive set of client interviews with existing and prospect clients to discuss market and sector developments and specific client issues.
-We also held events for clients in specific sectors, at which they could for example exchange experiences on the automotive industry, or learn about the latest developments in the media industry.
+We also held events for clients in specific sectors, at which they could, for exemple, exchange experiences on automotive, or learn about the latest developments in the media industry.
 We invited CFOs of clients to our offices to explain to them how our transaction approval process works and for them to understand our requirements in this process.